rossta/rossta.github.com/source/blog/2020-05-17-webpacker-output-analysis-with-webpack-bundle-analyzer.html.md

 #### Option 2: Integrated setup

 Instead of using separate scripts to trigger the bundle analyzer, you can instead incorporate the webpack-bundle-analyzer into your webpack configuration.
-This would enable you to turn on the webpack-bundle-analyzer localhost server as a side effect of running the build command.
+Doing so runs the webpack-bundle-analyzer localhost server as a side effect of running the build command.

 ```javascript
 // config/webpack/environment.js